sts10/sts10.github.io/_posts/2018-12-02-lessons-from-first-two-days-of-advent-of-code-2018.markdown

 ---
 layout: post
-title: "Lessons from First Days of Advent of Code 2018"
+title: "8 Lessons from First Days of Advent of Code 2018"
 date: 2018-12-02 19:22:00 -0400
 comments: true
 ---